Skip to main content

 The Oscars in Solitary Confinement

-‘The Alabama Solution’ might win an Academy Award this weekend.
+‘The Alabama Solution’ was nominated for an Academy Award.
 Meanwhile, its incarcerated filmmakers are in lockdown because there’s no legal protections for imprisoned whistleblowers.

 Seth Stern, Jeremy Busby & Corinne Shanahan